Verbal Communication Skills: Examples & How To Improve Them

 Unsurprisingly, being able to communicate effectively through speech is one of the cornerstones of verbal communication skills.
 The ability to speak effectively involves three major areas:

-- Word choice: The appropriate word choices will vary with different situations, topics and audiences.
-For example, you would speak very differently to a colleague than you would a conference room full of clients.
+The appropriate word choices will vary with different situations, topics and audiences.
+For example, you would speak differently to a colleague than you would in a conference room full of clients.
 Additionally, the subject matter would likely be very different.
 Regardless of the scenario, words should always be chosen carefully.

-- Reinforcement: Though we are focusing on verbal skills, non-verbal communication plays a major role in effectively speaking.
-The cues that you send through your body language affect how your audience perceives the information you're delivering.
-For example, you can indicate through movements and facial expressions if you are anxious, committed, interested or bored so be sure that your non-verbal communication matches the words you are saying as well as your intent.
+Though we are focusing on verbal skills, nonverbal communication plays a major role in effectively speaking.
+The cues that you send through body gestures and facial expressions affect how your audience perceives the information you're delivering.
+For example, you can indicate through nonverbal cues if you are anxious, committed, interested or bored, so be sure that your body language matches the words you are saying as well as your intent.

-- Keep distractions at a minimum.
-If necessary, suggest moving to a quieter area or turn your phone on silent.
+Keep distractions at a minimum.
+If necessary, suggest moving to a quieter area or turning your phone on silent.

 How to improve your verbal communication skills